40-Year-Old Outfielder – New York Yankees

 Suzuki agreed to a two-year, $13 million deal with the Yankees in December of 2012.

-Suzuki is not in the lineup Sunday, the Star-Ledger reports.
+Suzuki is out of the lineup Wednesday against the Orioles.

 To instantly reveal our fantasy analysis of every player – including Ichiro Suzuki – simply subscribe now.

 |2012 (Multiple Teams)||38||MAJ||SEA/NYY||162||663||629||77||178||43||28||6||9||55||29||7||22||61||5||5||2||.283||.307||.390||.696|

 |Preseason||Subscribe now to see our 2014 projections for Ichiro Suzuki||3-Year Averages||157||645||608||71||166||32||21||4||7||45||29||6||29||64||4||3||1||.273||.306||.355||.661|

 |Career (View All)||2204||9,663||8,964||1,303||2,844||533||336||85||112||717||487||109||565||944||41||42||51||.317||.360||.411||.771|

 |Sep.
 26||@Bos||Did not play.|

 |Sep.
 18||Tor||Did not play.|

 |Last 14 Days||41||4||12||3||1||0||3||2||5||3||0||0||0||0||.293||.326||.415||.741|